Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 allowing the neck to be free rather than held

-letting the breath respond instead of controlling it
+letting the breath respond freely

 releasing excess effort in movement and speech